ConEmu/ConEmu.github.io/en/SettingsAppearance.md

 #### ms
-Duration of Quake slide down/up (0..2000ms) or window show/hide
+Duration of window animation (0..2000ms): Quake slide down/up and restoring/hiding window to TSA.
+Animation is working only when window caption is hidden.